 The Equality and Human Rights Commission is the independent regulator for equality, human rights and good relations in Britain.
 We are a statutory body established under the Equality Act 2006 and our sponsor government department is the Government Equalities Office within the Department for Education (DfE).

 Commission employees are subject to levels of remuneration and terms and conditions of service (including pensions) within the general pay structure agreed with the Government Equalities Office (GEO) and the Treasury.

 The information here has been published in line with the Government’s Transparency Agenda.

-The Commission has an agreed grading structure as detailed below:-
+The Commission has an agreed pay and grading structure as detailed below:-

 |Level||Generic Title||Pay Grade*||Civil Service Equivalent|